 …if it comes from nature, it is going to change… Unlike synthetic fragrances, these wilderness perfumes are extracted from real, native-plant sources.

 We crawl around in mountain meadows.
-We smell the wet earth beneath fir trees, and spend whiskey-fueled hours arguing over the scent of the wind sweeping over a glacier.
-We make our fragrances throughout the West, on dirt roads and trails, around campfires, and in our Oakland, California workshop.
-All to capture the beauty of the Mojave Desert at sunrise, or a late-season Sierra with winter right around the corner.
+We smell the wet earth beneath fir trees, and try to determine exactly what those scent notes are in the wind sweeping over a glacier.
+We conceive of our fragrances throughout the West, on dirt roads and trails, around campfires, and formuate in our Oakland, California workshop.
+All to capture the beauty of the Mojave Desert at sunrise, thick blanket of fog draping the wildflower gardens of Big Sur, or a late-season, sun-baked, snow carved, glacial canyon high in the Sierra Nevada.

-All Juniper Ridge products are 100% Wildcrafted and produced using old perfume making techniques including distillation, tincturing, infusion and enfleurage.
+All Juniper Ridge products are 100% Natural and produced using old perfume making techniques including distillation, tincturing, infusion and enfleurage.
 A hundred years ago, all perfumes were made this way.
-Today we’re the only ones who handle every step of the process ourselves, from beginning to end.
+Today we continue to handle every step of the process ourselves, from beginning to end.
 These formulas vary from year to year and harvest to harvest, based on rainfall, temperature, exact harvesting location, and season.
 The exact formula depends on what we find in the wind, a conversation with the living, wild ecology.